Centre for Instructional Technology

 - Webcast public events can be uploaded to NUS on YouTube

-Webcasts and podcasts are ways of ensuring that students are able to attend lectures regardless of circumstances.
+Lecture Webcasts and podcasts are ways of ensuring that students are able to attend lectures regardless of circumstances.
 This is useful for large classes.
-Students also review webcast lectures to revise lessons.
+Students also review lecture webcast to revise lessons.
 Events can also be webcast so that people who could not attend can still experience the event after it takes place.

 Automated and fuss-free

 When you send your request, you will be presented with a wide range of choices to suit your requirements.
 You can choose to webcast, podcast or both.
 There are various viewing rights to choose from, and webcasts can be shown live or delayed.
 Once the request has been confirmed, all you have to do is deliver the lecture.
 CIT will do the rest.